 Refreshing The New Zealand Curriculum

-The refresh will be phased over five years, to help to make it more manageable for schools to implement the refreshed curriculum.
+The refresh will be phased from now until the end of 2025, to help make it more manageable for schools to implement the refreshed curriculum.
 Schools, ākonga and whānau will be supported through the change.

 - Information for whānau

-Learning areas will be refreshed, starting with including the new Aotearoa New Zealand’s histories content within the refreshed Social Sciences learning area, ready for schools to use in 2022.
-English, Mathematics and Science will follow and be ready for use in 2023, then Health and PE, Learning Languages, Technology and The Arts in 2024.
+Learning areas will be refreshed, starting with the inclusion of the new Aotearoa New Zealand’s histories content within the refreshed Social Sciences learning area, ready for schools to use in 2022.
+English, Mathematics and Statistics will be refreshed in 2022.
+Science, Technology and The Arts will be refreshed in 2023, then Health and Physical Education and Learning Languages in 2024.

 The refreshed curriculum will support the right of all ākonga, including those with disabilities and learning support needs, to experience rich and responsive learning.

 All other parts of 'The New Zealand Curriculum' will be refreshed and tested in 2022, including a refreshed Vision for Young People.
 Mātauranga Māori grounded in te ao Māori, and te reo Māori me ōna tikanga, alongside other knowledge systems that reflect the cultural uniqueness of New Zealand, will be woven throughout.
 This will uphold our commitment to Te Tiriti o Waitangi and help all ākonga to feel valued and see themselves in their learning.

 Each refreshed learning area will be explicit in how it contributes to the development of key competencies, literacy and numeracy for learners.
 They will also include their own purpose statement, link to the updated Vision for Young People, outline the learning that matters (Understand, Know, Do) and what progress in that learning looks like.
 It will provide teachers and kaiako with clear actions, and help them actively design their local curriculum or marau ā-kura to support all ākonga to succeed in their learning.